Is the Extinction Rebellion movement Queer inclusive?

 Today, I stand back and celebrate what we have achieved and am glad I found the courage and the strength to be a very small part of it.

 My own personal growth makes me proud.
 I escaped my homophobic birth community but then found allies there too.
 I had my grandmother’s support.
 British society has advanced in its thinking and understanding – I no longer fear saying I am gay.
 Those who have an issue are fewer than those who do not in many cities I travel to, including Mumbai.

 However, sadly nowadays, I find myself fighting new wars with fellow gay men against Rainbow Racism, HIV stigma, ageism and body fascism.

-Also I protest at how we as a Queer community in the West have forgotten the fight against AIDS when fifty percent of 35 million people living with HIV do not access medications when no one now needs to die anymore.
+Also, I protest at how we – as a Queer community in the West – have forgotten the fight against AIDS, when fifty percent of 35 million people living with HIV do not access medications.
+No one needs to die anymore.
 Worryingly, there is also a creeping in of a white supremacist attitude from some.

-Leading the #AIDSMemoryUK Campaign to establish a national tribute to HIV and AIDS memories, I’ve encountered my fair share of racism over the last two years: “Do you really think we’ll allow an Asian to run such an important project?” a well known HIV activist threatened me last year.
-There have been others too.
+Leading the #AIDSMemoryUK Campaign to establish a national tribute to HIV and AIDS memories, I’ve encountered my fair share of racism over the last two years: “Do you really think we’ll allow an Asian to run such an important project?” a well known HIV activist threatened me.

-XR will not die easily no matter how much the politicians ignore it.
-It is growing, it is inclusive and is broad based post-identity political.
-A truly modern forward thinking movement.
+XR will not die easily, no matter how much the politicians ignore it.
+It is growing, it is inclusive and it’s broad-based post-identity political.
+A truly modern forward-thinking movement.
 We are seeing a new future for activism which Queer activists today might learn from.
 As with all movements one ends up moving from being progressive and ahead to being followers as times change.
 We as Queer people are less woke than we once were and seriously need to examine what we are fighting for.